 Color gradients provide another way to visualize this.
 Imagine again a chart showing your social relationships, with you at the center, your closest relationships near to you in the middle, and ever-weakening relationships as you move farther from the center.
 This time, though, there are no concentric circles-just color.
 At the center is a deep, warm, vibrant red.
-The color gradually fades the farther from the center you go, getting paler, weaker, and colder.
-As you look at the people marked on such a chart, there is no one particular step as you move outward where you can definitively say your social obligations have materially changed, because the color weakens gradually.
-There is a clear difference, however, when you compare the center of the chart to its outermost periphery.
+The color gradually fades the

-Alistair Sutcliffe, Robin Dunbar, et al. (see footnote 37).
+77 Alistair Sutcliffe, Robin Dunbar, et al. (see footnote 37).